Skip to content

 flaresolverrStealth Chromium tuned to solve Cloudflare / DDoS-Guard challenges, via the FlareSolverr containerfreeCloudflare-protected sites

-scraping_apiA managed provider (ZenRows/ScraperAPI/Zyte/…) that brings residential proxies + anti-bot solvingpaid (your key)the hardest WAFs (Akamai, PerimeterX)
+scraping_apiA managed provider (ScrapingBee/ZenRows/ScraperAPI/…) that brings residential proxies + anti-bot solvingpaid (your key)the hardest WAFs (Akamai, PerimeterX)

 * auto only escalates to scraping_api when a key is configured; otherwise it stops with an honest message instead of producing a broken robot.

-Think of it as a ladder of effort: guzzle (cheap) → browser (heavier) → flaresolverr (heaviest).
+Think of the free rungs as a ladder of effort: guzzle (cheap) → browser (heavier) → flaresolverr (heaviest).
 Each step up costs you speed and CPU, so you only climb when the cheaper one fails — which is exactly what auto does for you.
+For a side-by-side speed comparison of the free transports and how the escalation works, see Bot protection.

 Self-hosted transports (browserless & FlareSolverr)